Comparing Medicare Part D Coverage

 What do Medicare Part D plans cover?

 In order to compare Medicare Part D Plans, you need to understand the term “formulary.”
 A formulary is simply a list of medications your plan covers.
-All formularies are required by Medicare to cover at least two different drugs in each class of prescription medication, and almost all drugs in certain protected classes, including cancer drugs, antidepressants, and anticonvulsants.
+All formularies are required by Medicare to cover at least two different prescription drugs in each class of prescription medication, and almost all prescription drugs in certain protected classes, including cancer prescription drugs, antidepressants, and anticonvulsants.

 Medicare Part D Plans are offered by private, Medicare-approved insurance companies; each company sets its own formulary.
 When you compare Medicare Part D plans, be sure the formularies include any medications you take on a regular basis.